GYG-be/gyg-be.github.io/_posts/2024-03-25-Christian-time-management.md

 34. Attending a lecture or educational seminar
 35. Joining a political or advocacy group
 36. Participating in a meditation or mindfulness group
-37. Attending a potluck or community meal event
+37. Attending a potluck or community meal event ***Really, AI?
+For ME?
+Okay, maybe...I'll think about it.***
-38. Joining a knitting or crocheting circle
+38. Joining a knitting or crocheting circle ***Really, AI?
+For ME?
+Okay, maybe...I'll think about it.***
 39. Participating in a storytelling or public speaking event
-40. Attending a fashion show or beauty event
+40. Attending a fashion show or beauty event ***Really, AI?
+For ME?
+Okay, maybe...I'll think about it.***
 41. Joining a woodworking or carpentry club
 42. Participating in a poetry or creative writing group
 43. Attending a dance or movement therapy class
-44. Joining a fishing or hunting club
+44. Joining a fishing or hunting club ***Really, AI?
+For ME?
+Okay, maybe...I'll think about it.***
-45. Participating in a community theater or acting group
+45. Participating in a community theater or acting group ***Really, AI?
+For ME?
+Okay, maybe...I'll think about it.***
 46. Attending a fitness or health expo
-47. Joining a genealogy or family history group
+47. Joining a genealogy or family history group ***Really, AI?
+For ME?
+Okay, maybe...I'll think about it.***
 48. Participating in a trivia or quiz competition
 49. Attending a senior olympics or sports competition
 50. Joining a model building or collectibles club

-These suggestions can help you maintain an active, healthy, and engaged lifestyle while accommodating your age and physical limitations.
-Remember to consult with your healthcare provider before starting any new activities or making significant changes to your lifestyle.
+These *suggestions* can help you maintain an active, healthy, and engaged lifestyle while accommodating your age and physical limitations.
+You can consult with your healthcare provider if you want before starting any new activities or making significant changes to your lifestyle ... **but the most important thing is to just get started building your own list of 50,000 things, starting with the tiny, little things like breathwork exercises and try to loosen up and warm up and then keep moving and moving A BIT MORE as you listen to what your body is telling you.**.